 SYL is a two-day program, meeting on Tuesdays and Thursdays until 4pm, providing time for the teens to delve deeply into both independent and group activities and projects.

-During the second segment, youth are invited to initiate projects and activities.
-This offers the chance to organize a game, conduct a book group, make a film, or mentor or learn from others in countless areas.
-This is also the time when young people select different committees on which to serve for their large-scale collaborative project.
+During the second segment, youth carry on projects, have Symposium feedback meetings, and engage in independent projects and group activities.
+This is also the time when young people select different committees on which to serve for their large- scale collaborative project.
 This project has always taken the form of an overnight trip.
-Some places the group has traveled to in the past include Baltimore, Washington, D.C., and Boston.
+Some places the group has traveled to in the past include Baltimore, New York City, Washington, D.C., and Boston.
 The young people are in charge of planning every aspect of the trip, such as executing fundraisers, researching the location, choosing activities and booking hotel rooms and museum tickets.

 The SYL group hosts a Symposium, during which teens present the findings of an individual investigation or study to a community-wide audience.
 Mike and Lucy (Facilitators) provide support for the projects, although the majority of the research and preparation is self-initiated and takes place outside of program time.
 The Symposium offers a forum for the teens to tackle a long-term project of their choosing in a self-directed environment.